| Date |

 |

-- Harry Benjamin International Gender Dysphoria Association, Standards of Care for Gender Identity Disorders, Sixth Version (2001)
+- Harry Benjamin International Gender Dysphoria Association, Standards of Care for Gender Identity Disorders, Sixth Version, International Journal of Transgenderism 5.1 (2001) (skim)

 -